ExcelE/CCNY-Robotics-2019/Swarmathon/2019/Tools/Remote Desktop/README.md

 Permissions 0777 for 'robotics.pem' are too open.
 ```

-Try changing permissions of robotics.pem by `chmod 0600 robotics.pem`
+Try changing permissions of `robotics.pem` by `chmod 600 robotics.pem`